NFL Rumors: ‘247 Sports’ Lists 49ers As A Top Destination For Dez Bryant

 Earlier this offseason, the Cowboys decided to release Bryant and start a new era.
 Bryant didn’t seem to fit well with the Cowboys’ offense or new quarterback Dak Prescott.
 His prime years came with Tony Romo under center.

 Now, his focus has turned to finding a new place to play football.
 Last season with the Cowboys, Bryant ended up catching 69 passes for 838 yards and six touchdowns.
-Bryant received a solid offer from the Baltimore Ravens, but decided to turn it down and is looking to sign with a real championship contender.
+Bryant received a solid offer from the Baltimore Ravens but decided to turn it down and is looking to sign with a real championship contender.

 Among the potential destinations that have been mentioned, the Green Bay Packers and New Orleans Saints seem to be the best fits.
-New England has also been talked about as a possible destinations.
+New England has also been talked about as a possible destination.

 According to an article from 247 Sports, the San Francisco 49ers could be a solid landing spot for Bryant as well.
 San Francisco isn’t viewed as a serious contender this season, but they are headed in the right direction.
 Jimmy Garoppolo won all five games that he started last season for the 49ers and many believe that he is primed for a huge season in 2018.